keifufu/WebNowPlaying/README.md

 - YouTube
 - Youtube Embeds
 - YouTube Music
-- Any website with a video or music element might work, you can enable them in the options (Click the extension icon)
+- Any website with a video or audio element might work, you can enable them in the options (Click the extension icon)

-I will consider adding other websites where there is demand for.
+I will consider adding other websites where there is demand.
-Please do keep in mind that I can't easily develop for paid services.
+Please keep in mind that I can't easily develop for paid services.

 ## Installing
-// TODO: update webstore links below
+**These are currently out of date, but they will be updated very soon**
 Firefox: [Mozilla Addon Store](https://addons.mozilla.org/en-US/firefox/addon/webnowplaying-redux/)
 Chrome: [Chrome Web Store](https://chrome.google.com/webstore/detail/webnowplaying-redux/ejimjbbegnadfnpgnnfngljgmgpddnmp)
 Edge, Opera, etc. also use the Chrome Web Store